syxiaa/ball-k-means/README.md

 ### Optional but recommended (C++):

-* BLAS implementation, we recommend this one : http://www.openblas.net/
+* BLAS implementation, we recommend this one: http://www.openblas.net/

-* Intel MKL implementation, we recommend this one :https://software.intel.com/en-us/mkl
+* Intel MKL implementation, we recommend this one: https://software.intel.com/en-us/mkl

 ### Installation requirements (Python):